 Moving to a new living place is one of the biggest and most exciting phases in everyone’s life but this excitement can turn into a nightmare if you don’t have experience in buying and renting an apartment.
 Renting or buying your next living destination depends upon many personal factors and your financial position is the topmost.

-Mostly, people buy a home when they are in good financial condition, and the youngsters who have just kicked off their career go with renting.
+Mostly, people buy a home when they are in good financial condition, and the youngsters who have just kicked off their careers go with renting.
 Of the two options, buying wins the tie as people see buying as an investment.
 However, buying isn’t universally better than renting and vice versa.